 The Top B2B Lead Generation Trends in 2022

-At Leadfeeder, our goal is to make it easier for B2B companies to find and convert leads.
-So, let's take a look at some of the top lead generation technology trends you need to be paying attention to in 2021.
+At Leadfeeder, our focus is on helping B2B companies find and convert more high-quality leads.
+In this article, we’ll explore the key lead generation technology trends you should be paying attention to in 2026.

 B2B Lead Generation Guide

-Marketers — need some fresh ideas to hit your MQL targets?
+Marketers — need some fresh B2B lead generation ideas to hit your MQL targets?
 Download this guide and fill up your pipeline now!

 Download

-Note: Want to generate more leads in 2021?
-Sign up for Leadfeeder’s free 14-day free trial and start uncovering anonymous website visitors in an hour or less.
+Note: Want to generate more leads?
+Sign up for Leadfeeder’s free 14-day free trial and start uncovering anonymous website traffic in an hour or less.

 1. More personalized outreach with buyer intent data

-Buyer intent data can super-charge the sales process by providing detailed information about what prospects are looking for so you can personalize your outreach efforts.
+Buyer intent data can supercharge the sales process by providing detailed insights into what prospects are looking for, so you can personalize your outreach efforts.

 Leadfeeder for Marketing